andrey-yemelyanov/web-crawler/README.md

 # Indexer algorithm

-Index construction is sort-based and follows the algorithm specified in the [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html) book.
+Index construction is done by sorting and grouping and follows the algorithm specified in the [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html) book.

 ![Indexing process](https://nlp.stanford.edu/IR-book/html/htmledition/img54.png)